Requirements of 3D printing in healthcare

 To help reduce cost, some facilities have developed procedures where surgeons practice and plan operations on cheap mannequins that are transplanted with patient-specific 3D printed models.
 Surgeons can now obtain an even better understanding of precisely how a procedure needs to be performed right down to the touch and feel of the distinctive parts of a patient's anatomy.
 FDM printers are perfect for geometrically basic surgical models that don’t require a high level of detail or include intricate features.

 Doctors use tools to assist in surgery.
 These were conventionally made of titanium or aluminium.
-With 3D printing doctors can create tools that accurately follow a patient's unique anatomy.
+With 3D printing in healthcare, doctors can create tools that accurately follow a patient's unique anatomy.
 3D printed tools are used to make the placement of restorative treatments (screws, plates and implants) more precise, resulting in better postoperative results.
 The FDM 3D printing technology is ideal for iterative, low-cost prototyping to optimize the design of a tool.

 In the United States close to 200.000 amputations are performed each year.
 Replacement or alterations can be time consuming and expensive.
 Because prosthetics are such personal items, each one has to be custom-made or fit to the needs of the wearer.
 3D printing changed all this and is now regularly being used to produce patient specific components of prosthetics that match perfectly with the user's anatomy.

 Customized 3D printed prosthetics fit better because the design iterations can be made faster and easier